sidward14/gan-lab/README.md

   $ python train.py
   ~~~
 If you would like to see a list of what each argument does, run '$ python config.py [model] -h' or '$ python data_config.py [dataset] [dataset_dir] -h' on the command-line.

+__NOTE__: Make sure that all images you would like to use in your model are located directly inside the _dataset_dir_ parent directory before calling [data_config.py](./gan_zoo/data_config.py).
+Any images within subdirectories of _dataset_dir_ (except for subdirectories named "train" or "valid") will not be used in your model.

 ### ProGAN Example: